pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 designed to support such queries.

-We can propagate the state of the application in a reliable way by propagating all of the aggregate events.
+We can propagate the state of the application in a reliable way by propagating all of the aggregate events in the order they were stored.
 That is why the recorder positions stored events in both an aggregate sequence and a sequence for the application as a whole.
+The application sequence has all the aggregate events of an application in the order they were stored.

+Because all aggregate events are recorded within an atomic transaction in two sequences (an aggregate sequence and the application sequence) there will never be an aggregate event that does not also appear in the application sequence.
+This avoids the "dual writing" problem which arises when firstly an update to application state is written to a database and separately a message is written to a message queue: the problem being that one may happen successfully and the other may fail.

 The notification log supports selecting "event notifications" from the application sequence.
-An event notification is nothing more than a stored event that also has a "notification ID".
-The notification log presents all the aggregate events of an application in the order they were stored.
+An event notification is a stored event that also has a "notification ID" that indicates the position in the application sequence.
 This allows the state of the application to be propagated and processed in a reliable way.

-Because all aggregate events are recorded within an atomic transaction in two sequences (a sequence for the aggregate which originated the event, and a sequence for the application as a whole) there will never be an event notification without there also being an aggregate event, and there will never be an aggregate event without there also being an event notification.
-This avoids the "dual writing" problem which arises when firstly an update to application state is written to a database and separately a message is written to a message queue: the problem being that one may happen successfully and the other may fail.

 The ``select()`` method of the notification log can be used to obtain a selection of the application's event notifications.